junxit/us-congress-bills-116/bill.md

         > - **(ii)** such period is insufficient to complete the review of the action.

   - **(E)** in paragraph (6)—
-    - **(i)** in subparagraph (A)—
-      - **(I)** by striking “discharge an employee or otherwise discriminate against an employee with respect to the compensation provided to, or terms, conditions, or privileges of the employment of, the employee because the employee (or an individual acting pursuant to a request of the employee) submitted a report under paragraph (1).” and inserting “discharge an employee or otherwise discriminate against an employee or former employee with respect to the compensation provided to, or terms, conditions, or privileges associated with current or past employment of, the employee or former employee because the employee or former employee (or an individual acting pursuant to a request of the employee or former employee) submitted a report under paragraph (1).”;
+    - **(i)** in subparagraph (A), by striking “discharge an employee or otherwise discriminate against an employee with respect to the compensation provided to, or terms, conditions, or privileges of the employment of, the employee because the employee (or an individual acting pursuant to a request of the employee) submitted a report under paragraph (1).” and inserting “discharge an employee or otherwise discriminate against an employee or former employee with respect to the compensation provided to, or terms, conditions, or privileges associated with current or past employment of, the employee or former employee because the employee or former employee (or an individual acting pursuant to a request of the employee or former employee) submitted a report under paragraph (1).”; and
     - **(ii)** in subparagraph (B), in the matter preceding clause (i), by—
       - **(I)** inserting “or former employee” after “An employee”; and
       - **(II)** inserting “or former employee (or an individual acting pursuant to a request of the employee or former employee)” after “the employee”; and